johnjoberg/fritz.media/README.md

-# fritzhead
-A Short History of a Dog named Fritz

-Will utilize this repository as a demonstration of my ability to write, comprehend and design a simple website utilizing HTML and CSS languages.

-Cheers, and hope you like my website I've dedicated to my dawg, Fritz.
+# a canvass to show design and style in my eyes

+I am in pursuit of a new career as a software design/front end specialist.
+I will use this as springboard to demonstrate design concepts and ideas.

 JJB